arron-speake-bluefruit/phal/README.md

 ## Usage

-Do `cargo run --release` to begin start the server on port 8000.
+Do `cargo run --release` to start the server on port 8000.
 The server is configured by making HTTP POST requests to `/config`.
 The configuration file must be a JSON object, with members containing their own specific configuration.
-For example, the body of a POST request could be:
+For example, the body of such a request could be:

 ```json